“I like work: it fascinates me. I can sit and look at it for hours.” — Jerome K. Jerome

 - The root causes of transition failure always lie in a pernicious interaction between the situation, with its opportunities and pitfalls, and the individual, with his or her strengths and vulnerabilities.

 - There are systematic methods that leaders can employ to both lessen the likelihood of failure and reach the breakeven point faster.

 - The overriding goal in a transition is to build momentum by creating virtuous cycles that build credibility and by avoiding getting caught in vicious cycles that damage credibility.

 - Transitions are a crucible for leadership development and should be managed accordingly.

 - Adoption of a standard framework for accelerating transitions can yield big returns for organizations.

-This is my distillation of the 90 Day Plan.
+This is my distillation of the 90 Day Plan for new job success.
 I like to have a bird’s-eye view.
 Here it is:

 Notice the key theme: Priorities, Goals, Milestones, Outputs, and your manager’s feedback.
 That’s the hart of the plan and it helps you stay grounded, identify wins, and chart your progress against a meaningful map.

 The Backbone of New Job Success